Last updated: March 1, 2021

 Washington

 Legal for both recreational and medicinal uses.
 However, while it is legal to possess and use marijuana, private cultivation is not allowed.
-However, with the permitted medicinal use of marijuana, patients may grow up to 15 plants.
+On the other hand, with the permitted medicinal use of marijuana, patients may grow up to 15 plants.

 Washington drug testing »